Basis-Theory/docs/source/includes/expressions/_filters.md

 ## reveal_last

 Returns the last `length` characters of a string.
-If the string's length is less than `length`, the whole value is returned.
+If the string's length is less than or equal to `length`, the whole value is returned.

 ### Parameters